koakekuna/ES6-for-Everyone/README.md

 ```
 - similarly, use `Array.findIndex()` to find the index

-## Say Hello to ...Spread and ...Rest
+## Module 8 - Say Hello to ...Spread and ...Rest
 - spread takes every item from an iterable and apply it to the containing array
 ```js
   const featured = ['Deep Dish', 'Pepperoni', 'Hawaiian'];